Main Menu

 - Conditions of the location and existing equipment

-- Energy requirements
+- Energy usage and requirements

 - Internal moisture and people load